Accounting for corporate finance: overview of guidance

 There currently exists a suite of accounting standards in the UK.
 Subject to certain restrictions detailed in the respective standards themselves, entities may choose or may be required to prepare their accounts under one of the following:

-- EU-endorsed IFRS: those accounts prepared in accordance with the International Financial Reporting Standards and the International Accounting Standards within the meaning of s395 of the Companies Act.
+1) EU-endorsed IFRS: Those accounts prepared in accordance with the International Financial Reporting Standards and the International Accounting Standards within the meaning of s395 of the Companies Act.
 Hereafter ‘IFRS’ for the purposes of the CFM.

-- Old UK GAAP: substantively the FRS’s, SSAP’s, UITF’s and relevant accepted practice in existence and applied prior to the introduction of New UK GAAP.
-Entities applying Old UK GAAP fall into two main camps - those applying FRS 26 (and related standards) and those that do not.
+3) Old UK GAAP: Substantively the FRSs’, SSAPs’, UITFs’ and relevant accepted practice in existence and applied prior to the introduction of New UK GAAP.
+Entities that applied Old UK GAAP fell into two main camps - those applying FRS 26 (and related standards) and those that do not.
 For the purposes of the CFM, this is described as ‘Old UK GAAP (including FRS 26)’ and ‘Old UK GAAP (excluding FRS 26)’ respectively.
+Old UK GAAP was withdrawn for companies with accounting periods beginning on or after 1 January 2015.

-- FRSSE: the Financial Reporting Standard for Smaller Entities.
+4) FRSSE: The Financial Reporting Standard for Smaller Entities.
 Entities that meet the eligibility criteria may prepare and file abbreviated accounts.
+The FRSSE was withdrawn for companies with accounting periods beginning on or after 1 January 2016.

 Although the tax rules for loan relationships and derivative contracts broadly follow the accounting treatment, they are prescriptive in many areas about how accounting methods should be applied, and override the accounting treatment in other areas.